-Child Welfare Services (CWS) provides traditional services geared to preventing child abuse and neglect, and identifying and coordinating the treatment for children who have been abused.
+Child and Adult Protective Services (CAPS) provides traditional services geared to preventing child abuse and neglect, and identifying and coordinating the treatment for children who have been abused.
 They provide family maintenance and family reunification services, and other mandated and voluntary services to persons subject to dependency laws.
-DSS is responsible for coordinating the financial reimbursement of various programs that benefit delinquent youth and for which probation receives funds.
-Through this statutory function, CWS has limited oversight for some activities performed by probation, including Title IV-E and AFDC-FC entitlement payments.
-CWS Social Workers will respond with law enforcement officers in emergency situations to assess the suitability of a home for a child and can remove that child if it is deemed necessary.
-CWS holds the contracts for many programs that benefit at-risk juveniles and juvenile offenders, including the Transitional Housing Placement Program (THPP) and the Independent Living Program (ILP).
-In addition to the investigations they conduct for dependency cases, CWS Social Workers will conduct investigations in concert with probation officers on dual-status youth and make recommendations regarding the appropriate venue for a case.
+California Department of Social Services is responsible for coordinating the financial reimbursement of various programs that benefit delinquent youth and for which probation receives funds.
+Through this statutory function, CAPS has limited oversight for some activities performed by probation, including Title IV-E and AFDC-FC entitlement payments.
+CAPS Social Workers will respond with law enforcement officers in emergency situations to assess the suitability of a home for a child and can remove that child if it is deemed necessary.
+CAPS hold the contracts for many programs that benefit at-risk juveniles and juvenile offenders, including the Transitional Housing Placement Program (THPP) and the Independent Living Program (ILP).
+In addition to the investigations they conduct for dependency cases, CAPS Social Workers will conduct investigations in concert with probation officers on dual-status youth and make recommendations regarding the appropriate venue for a case.